filecoin-project/lotus-docs/content/en/lotus/configure/Ethereum RPC.md

 By default, the `eth_rpc` API is available at `http://127.0.0.1:1234/rpc/v1`.

 ### Configuration Options

+Note: these configuration options are a subset snapshot from [default-lotus-config.toml](https://github.com/filecoin-project/lotus/blob/master/documentation/en/default-lotus-config.toml).
+Please consult the latest default configuration for the most updated options, defaults, and documentation.

 ```toml
 [Fevm]
   # EnableEthRPC enables eth_ RPC methods.